orionwc/Image2Sand/README.md

-# Image2Sand and Voice2Sand
+# Image2Sand, Voice2Sand, and Laser2Sand
-Two hacks for Mark Rober's Crunchlabs Sand Garden Hackpack that allows you to:
+Three hacks for Mark Rober's Crunchlabs Sand Garden Hackpack that allows you to:
 * Image2Sand - Upload an image and convert it into points that can be drawn on the sand garden
 * Voice2Sand - Simply verbally specify to your computer the image you want it to draw, and it will generate an image based off of your prompt then convert it to points and then stream those points to the sand garden.
 Essentially just converting your voice into a sand garden image!
+* Laser2Sand - Send a pattern over infrared using the LaserTag Hackpack; receive a pattern on the sand garden using a connected infra-red receiver, and draw it.

 # Image2Sand
 A hack for Mark Rober's Crunchlabs Sand Garden Hackpack that converts an image into a pattern that can be drawn in the sand.